nicain/contact-center-ai-samples/easy-run-agent-button/README.md

 1. Authorize the cloud shell to make GCP API calls

-1. select the project you have dialogflow enabled
+1. Select the project Dialogflow CX is enabled on

-1. select the location
+1. Select the location

 1. Now the import should be running depending on  the size of the agent it might take a couple minutes to import your agent